 The family appears together on the federal census enumeration of 1870.
 At the time, they lived on the family farm at Aleppo.
 The Hinermans were members of the Church of God at Windy Gap.

 In 1880, the census shows Thomas and Elizabeth in Aleppo, next door to their married sons J.T. and Thomas A. Hinerman and their families of children.
-They continued to ply their lifelong skills as farmers.
+They continued to ply their lifelong skills as farmers on their 100-acre tract, raising corn, oats and wheat as well as hogs and calves.
+About half of the farm was a meadow, used as pasture land for the livestock, mostly hilly and, in the words of a neighbor, "unproductive."

-Sadly, after more than a half century of marriage, Elizabeth died at the age of 72 near Aleppo on Nov.
+Sadly, after more than a half century of marriage, Elizabeth died at the age of 72 in her home in Aleppo on Nov.
 14, 1891.
 She had endured "a very long and painful illness," said the Democrat.
 "Owing to feeble health, for several years, she did not go away from home often.
 After 52 years of married life her husband is left to spend his last days companionless."

 The Republican noted that "Her last sickness was long and attended with great suffering.
 She was very lovingly cared for by her children and died surrounded by all the comforts of a good home....
 She died the death of a christian, looking gladly to a better world."